Electronic Gulden (EFL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Electronic Gulden Historical Price

-According to the latest data gathered on Electronic Gulden live price page, the current price of Electronic Gulden is 0.154965USD.
-The circulating supply of Electronic Gulden(EFL) is 21.00M EFL , giving it a market capitalization of $3.25M.
+According to the latest data gathered on Electronic Gulden live price page, the current price of Electronic Gulden is 0.079842USD.
+The circulating supply of Electronic Gulden(EFL) is 21.00M EFL , giving it a market capitalization of $1.68M.

 The Electronic Gulden Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EFL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.